Columbus County Vehicle Impound Guide

 If You Can't Afford the Fees

-If you're struggling to afford the fees, explore these options:
+If you're facing financial hardship and struggling to afford the towing and storage fees, consider the following:

 After Retrieval